Overview of Indiana Taxes

 Employers will withhold federal and FICA taxes from your paycheck.
 Medicare and Social Security taxes together make up FICA taxes.
 Employers withhold 1.45% in Medicare taxes and 6.2% in Social Security taxes per paycheck.
 Employers also match this amount for a total FICA contribution of 2.9% for Medicare and 12.4% for Social Security.
 Note that if you are self-employed, you need to pay that total yourself.
 However, there are some deductions to help self-employed workers recoup some of those taxes.
 Additionally, wages that exceed $200,000 are subject to a 0.9% Medicare surtax.

 The IRS receives the federal income taxes withheld from your wages and puts them toward your annual income taxes.
 The amount of federal taxes taken out depends on the information you provided on your W-4 form.
-Remember that whenever you start a new job or need to make changes, you’ll need to fill out a new W-4.
+Remember that whenever you start a new job or want to make changes, you’ll need to fill out a new W-4.
 Withholding affects how much you will pay in taxes each pay period.

-Your marital status and how many dependents you have are both factors that affects your allowances.
-Generally, the more allowances you take, the less you pay in taxes and the bigger your paychecks are.
-Just be very careful about claiming too many allowances and underpaying your taxes all year.
+Your marital status and number of dependents are both factors that affect your withholding.
+Just be very careful about underpaying your taxes for the year.
 If you do this, you will be hit with a big bill come April.
 You could even face penalties if you underpay your taxes by $1,000 or more.